 In early 2010, a small exhibit by Peter Zöhren was shown in Lobberich and

-of the victims, Elschen, for whom a "stumbling block" was placed at the
+the victims, Elschen, for whom a "stumbling block" was placed at the place

-place where she grew up in Duisburg.
-A relative of the child visited
+where she grew up in Duisburg.
+A relative of the child visited the memorial

-the memorial site as part of the memorial services in 2007.
-A block for
+site as part of the memorial services in 2007.
+A block for another victim

-a dilapidated condition.
-Access is not permitted without permission of
+dilapidated condition.
+Access is not permitted without permission of the

-the owner and highly unsafe.
-Occasionally access is granted to groups
+owner and highly unsafe.
+Occasionally access is granted to groups wishing to

-wishing to see the historical facilities.
-It is used commercially for photo
+see the historical facilities.
+It is used commercially for photo shoots and

 New research on the perpetrators at Waldniel and their victims by Andreas